lammps/lammps/doc/src/Howto_couple.rst

    Again, the :doc:`run <run>` command has options that allow it to be invoked with minimal overhead (no setup or clean-up) if you wish to do multiple short runs, driven by another program.
-Details about using the library interface are given in the :doc:`library howto page
+Details about using the library interface are given in the :doc:`library API
-   <Howto_library>`.
+   <pg_library>` documentation.

 .. spacer